-3 Credits 5 weeks Summer (In-Class) This course addresses the use of information systems in the accounting process with an emphasis on information computer-based information technology systems and internal controls.
+This course addresses the use of information systems in the accounting process with an emphasis on information computer-based information technology systems and internal controls.
 Areas of interest include (1) analytical tools necessary to evaluate users' accounting information needs and (2) the design, implementation and maintenance of accounting information systems to support business processes and cycles.

-Topics include components of contemporary

-accounting information systems: security
+Topics include components of contemporary accounting information systems; security and internal controls.

+MSPA 603

-MSPA 603 International Financial Accounting Standards
+International Financial Accounting Standards

-3 Credits 5 weeks Summer (In-Class) Global competition and the continuing integration of the world's financial markets require accountants to have knowledge of the International Financial Accounting Standards (IFRS) established by the International Accounting Standards Board.
+Global competition and the continuing integration of the world's financial markets require accountants to have knowledge of the International Financial Accounting Standards (IFRS) established by the International Accounting Standards Board.
 Accountants will be required to financial information included in the financial statements of foreign companies, specifically those foreign companies registered with the U. S. Securities and Exchange Commission that file financial statements based upon IFRS.
-Additionally, accountants are required to know IFRS for the Certified Public Accountants exam
+Additionally, accountants are required to know IFRS for the Certified Public Accountants exam.